VirtueSecurity/KubernetesClusterLab/README.md

 KubernetesClusterLab is a collection of hands-on labs, configuration guides, and resources designed to help you create environments to test your Kubernetes skills, practice manual pentesting, or run various automated Kubernetes security tools using different Kubernetes cluster implementations.

+⚠️ Disclaimer:These environments are NOT intended to be secure.
+In fact, they have intentional security vulnerabilities and should not be used to run production workloads

 ## 🎯 Project Goals

 - Provide clear, detailed instructions for various Kubernetes cluster setups
 - Create ready-to-use environments with example workloads for security testing and exploration
-- These environments are NOT intended to be secure.
-In fact, they have intentional security vulnerabilities and should not be used to run production workloads

 ## 👥 Who is this for?